Ann Louise Gilligan

 Ann Louise Gilligan (27 July 1945 – 15 June 2017) was an Irish theologian who taught at Saint Patrick's College, Drumcondra (part of Dublin City University).
 A former nun, she was the wife of Katherine Zappone.
 In Zappone and Gilligan v.
 Revenue Commissioners (2006), they unsuccessfully sought recognition of their Canadian marriage.
 Despite failing in the courts, Gilligan was a leading campaigner in Ireland's 2015 same-sex marriage referendum, and ultimately succeeded in having her marriage recognised in Irish law before her death in 2017.

 Personal life

 Gilligan was born in Dublin to a prosperous family in Nutley Park, Dublin.
 She had one sister and brother.
 She was educated in the Loreto secondary school in Foxrock.
 Gilligan went on to join the Loreto convent and become a nun.
 She credits this with instilling in her the discipline to fulfil an academic career.
 After leaving the convent, she worked in Spain and studied in Paris before being hired by St Patrick's College to teach theology in 1976.

 In 1981, while studying for her doctorate in theology at Boston College, she met and fell in love with fellow student Katherine Zappone.
 In September 2003, they married in Canada.
 Together they fought Zappone and Gilligan v.
-Revenue Commissioners, which set off a decade of debate on marriage equality in Ireland.
-That case made global headlines.
+Revenue Commissioners, a case which made global headlines and set off a decade of debate on marriage equality in Ireland.